C2SM/processing-chain/README.md

     ./get_data.sh

 Furthermore, executables for COSMO-GHG and ICON are needed.
-COSMO-GHG can be installed via spack:
+For COSMO-GHG, a spack instance needs to be initialized first.
+Then, COSMO-GHG can be
+installed:

     source /project/g110/spack/user/daint/spack/share/spack/setup-env.sh
     spack installcosmo cosmo@empa-ghg%nvhpc cosmo_target=gpu +cppdycore